 First, it is certainly true that our view of the past is influenced by our present circumstance.
 In his essay entitled “A Definition of the Concept of History,” Huizinga notes, “Every man renders account to himself of the past in accordance with the standards which his education and Weltanschauung [worldview] lead him to adopt.”
-To say that we understand the past under the influence of the present, however, does not mean that every historical ready is distorted by present agendas.
-It means that as we look to the past, we have to be that much more aware of how our present point of view may be skewing our view of the past.
+To say that we understand the past under the influence of the present, however, does not mean that every historical rendering is distorted by present agendas.
+It means that as we look to the past, we have to be aware of how our present point of view may be skewing our view of the past.

 “What we’ve always done” is an excuse not to reflect on the complexity and depth of the past.
 In my experience, “the way we’ve always done it” is seldom actually “the way we’ve always done it.”
 In other words, the phrase doesn’t refer to the past…it refers to the current state of things (“we are doing it this way now and I don’t want to change”).
 “What we’ve always done” misrepresents and ignores the past.
 In so doing, those who want change may begin to feel that the past is the realm of antiquated thinking and primitive solutions unfit for the future.